 Now that you’re armed with that vital market information, let’s take a look at the steps you’ll need to follow to get licensed in North Carolina.

-1. Complete a 75-Hour Prelicensing Course
+1. Complete a 75-hour Prelicensing Course

-Readers of The Close can save 30% on any CE Shop prelicensing course in North Carolina.
-Use promo code TheClose30 at checkout.
+Readers of The Close can save 35% on any The CE Shop prelicensing course in North Carolina.
+Use promo code TheClose35 at checkout.

 Related Article

-2. Apply for a Real Estate License
+2. Apply for a North Carolina Real Estate License

 • Legal name and address